 - set a 5 or 10 minute timer on repeat and get up & move around when it goes off

 Example: Back to our example; you are eating 1,500 kcal/day with a TDEE of 1,800 kcal/day (with no exercise) or 2,100 kcal/day (with exercise).
 Let’s say your NEAT decreases by 100 kcal/day without exercise and 150 kcal/day with exercise.
 This makes your new TDEE 1,700 kcal/day (with no exercise) or 1,950 kcal/day (with exercise).
 This makes your final caloric deficit either 200 kcal/day (with no exercise) or 450 kcal/day (with exercise).
 Thus you may expect it to take 18 days to lose 1 pound of fat without exercise (200 kcal/day * 18 days = 3,600 kcal) or 8 days to lose 1 pound of fat with exercise (450 kcal/day * 8 days = 3,600 kcal).

 Below is a visual depiction of the above example using the same numbers.
-Scenario 1 is at baseline when you are eating 2,000 kcal/d, matching your TDEE, and thus your weight is stable.
-Scenario 2 is when you eat at 1,500 kcal/d without additional exercise, decreasing your TDEE to 1,700 kcal/d for a deficit of 200 kcal/d.
-Scenario 3 is when you eat at 1,500 cal/d & add in 300 kcal/d of exercise, yielding a 450 kcal deficit.
+Scenario 1 is at baseline when you are eating 2,000 kcal/d, which matches your TDEE, and thus your weight is stable.
+Scenario 2 is when you eat 1,500 kcal/d without additional exercise, decreasing your TDEE to 1,700 kcal/d for a deficit of 200 kcal/d.
+Scenario 3 is when you eat 1,500 kcal/d & add in 300 kcal/d of exercise, yielding a 450 kcal deficit.